 - How long you have to file your case

-- How “caps” apply to how much you can pursue in non-economic damages
+- Whether there are “caps” on how much you can pursue in non-economic damages

-- How the state’s trucking laws apply to your situation
+- Whether state or federal trucking laws apply to your situation

 - How the state determines fault